Dynamic Selection in Algorithmic Decision-making: Theoretical Results

 The two-way dependence, a common feature of online learning environments, makes it difficult for the coefficient estimates to converge to the true value in the long run.
 A poor coefficient estimate can lead to a wrong action, which contaminates the generated data (since the data associated with the right arm is no longer observed).
 The wrong data then worsens the future coefficient estimates and, thus, the future data-generating process.
-In summary, errors made in the past do not disappear; instead, they make future errors more likely.
+In summary, errors made in the past do not disappear: they make future errors more likely.

-To deal with this problem, we now describe an approach that untangles the dependence via a ``zig-zag'' induction.
+To deal with this problem, we untangle the dependence via a ``zig-zag'' induction.
 As an overview of its structure, assume that, in period $t-1$ in Phase~3, the coefficient estimate $\widehat{\BFalpha}_s$ is sufficiently close to the true value for \emph{all} $s$ from $\ttU+1$ to $t-1$ with a sufficiently high probability.
-The goal is to show that this remains true for period $t$, and this takes two steps.
-First, we show that the covariance estimate $\widehat{\BFSigma}_{vz,{\ttR:t}}$ is sufficiently accurate in period $t$.
+A induction step is then used to show that this remains true for period $t$.
+To carry out the induction step, two sub-steps are needed.

+The first sub-step shows that the covariance estimate $\widehat{\BFSigma}_{vz,{\ttR:t}}$ is sufficiently accurate in period $t$.
 This is the zig-step.
-Second, we use this result from the zig-step to show that the induction hypothesis holds at time $t$.
+In the second sub-step, we use this result from the zig-step to show that the induction hypothesis holds at time $t$.
 The difficult part of the induction is the zig-step.
 As mentioned earlier, the covariance estimate in the zig-step depends on all the coefficient estimates in the past, which are serially correlated.
-Our technique finds a means to replace the dependence (of the covariance estimates) on the past coefficient estimates with the dependence on the realizations of past covariates, which are i.i.d. over time.